roverwing/RoverWingHardware/docs/quickstart.rst

    pins protrude at the bottom of the board and are not insulated.
 If these pins come in contact with any metal, it could result in a short circuit which could permanently damage the board or even cause a fire.
-Thus, make sure to only place RoverWing on an insulated surfaces - for example, do not place it on your work table littered with random screws.
+Thus, make sure to only place RoverWing on  insulated surfaces - for example, do not place it on your work table littered with random screws.

 To get started with your RoverWing board: